Walrus: An Efficient Decentralized Storage Network: Asynchronous Complete Data Storage (ACDS)

 The encoding protocol above achieves the objective of a low overhead factor with very high assurance, but is still not suitable for a long-lasting deployment.
 The main challenge is that in a long-running large-scale system, storage nodes routinely experience faults, lose their slivers, and have to be replaced.
 Additionally, in a permissionless system, there is some natural churn of storage nodes even when they are well incentivized to participate.

-Both of these cases would result in enormous amounts of data being transferred over the network, equal to the total size of data being stored in order to recover the slivers for new storage nodes.
+Both of these cases would result in enormous amounts of data being transferred over the network, equal to the total size of data being stored, in order to recover the slivers for new storage nodes.
 This is prohibitively expensive.
-We would instead want the system to be self-healing such that the cost of recovery under churn is proportional only to the data that needs to be recovered, and scale inversely with $n$.
+We want instead the system to be self-healing such that the cost of recovery is proportional only to the data that needs to be recovered and scales inversely with $n$.

-To achieve this, \redstuff encodes blobs in two dimensions (2D-encoding).
-The primary dimension is equivalent to the RS-encoding used in prior systems.
-However, in order to allow efficient recovery of slivers of $B$ we also encode on a secondary dimension. \redstuff is based on linear erasure coding (see~\cref{sec:model}) and the Twin-code framework~\cite{rashmi2011enabling}, which provides erasure coded storage with efficient recovery in a crash-tolerant setting with trusted writers.
+\redstuff achieves this.
+It encodes blobs in two dimensions (2D-encoding): The primary dimension is equivalent to the RS-encoding used in prior systems; However, in order to allow efficient recovery of slivers of $B$ we also encode on a secondary dimension. \redstuff is based on linear erasure coding (see~\cref{sec:model}) and the Twin-code framework~\cite{rashmi2011enabling}, which provides erasure coded storage with efficient recovery in a crash-tolerant setting with trusted writers.
 We adapt this framework to make it suitable in the byzantine fault tolerant setting with a single set of storage nodes, and we add additional optimizations that we describe further below.